-- Terminal Illness: If you're diagnosed with an illness and expected to have less than 12 months to live, you could receive up to 50% of your policy's death benefit while still alive.
+- Terminal illness: If you're diagnosed with an illness and are expected to have less than 12 months to live, you could get up to 50% of your policy's death benefit while still alive.
 This rider is included at no cost and can be valuable, as the money can be used to pay hospital expenses incurred due to your illness.

-- Accidental Death: If you die due to an accident, your beneficiary would receive a larger death benefit.
-The payout can be increased by up to $25,000, but this additional amount would not be paid if you died due to a nonaccident, such as an illness.
+- Accidental death: If you die due to an accident, your beneficiary would get a larger death benefit.
+The payout can be increased by up to $25,000, but this extra amount would not be paid if you died due to something other than an accident, such as an illness.

 Simplified issue whole life insurance rates are higher than those you'd pay for fully underwritten coverage, and we wouldn't recommend AAA's policy unless you're concerned about passing a medical exam or need coverage quickly.
 Though AAA does ask some health questions, an approval decision is typically made within a week, whereas you may need to wait over a month to get approved for whole life insurance with another insurer.

-However, AAA's guaranteed whole life insurance does offer two unique benefits to your family.
-After your policy has been in place at least two years, you and your spouse receive a free lifetime AAA membership.
-And, if you add the Travel Accident Endorsement, your beneficiaries would receive twice as large a payout if you die while traveling.
+AAA's guaranteed whole life insurance does offer two unique benefits to your family.
+After your policy has been in place for at least two years, you and your spouse get a free lifetime AAA membership.
+And if you add the travel accident endorsement, your beneficiaries would get twice as large a payout if you die while traveling.

-On the other hand, AAA's Accumulator universal life policy has higher rates, greater opportunity to grow your policy's cash value and more flexibility in how you pay premiums.
-If you intend to use your life insurance cash value while still alive, or prefer being able to adjust your premiums to fit your financial situation, the Accumulator policy will fit your needs better.
+On the other hand, AAA's Accumulator universal life policy has higher rates, greater ability to grow your policy's cash value and more flexibility in how you pay premiums.
+If you intend to use your life insurance cash value while still alive, or prefer being able to adjust your premiums to fit your financial situation, the Accumulator policy may better fit your needs.
 But we still recommend comparing rates and terms against those of other companies, as cash value life insurance is quite expensive and it can be costly to change insurers later.

 |Premiums||Can remain level until age 100, after which not required||Can be adjusted based upon your cash value and preferences|

-AAA offers multiple accident insurance policies, such as its Classic Car Accident Insurance Plan and Member Loyalty Accident Insurance, which are quite similar to each other in coverage.
+AAA offers multiple accidental death insurance policies, such as its Classic Car Accident Insurance Plan and Member Loyalty Accident Insurance, which are quite similar to each other in coverage.
 The policies provide a daily benefit to help cover hospitalization, emergency room visits and recuperation if you're injured in an accident.
-So, for instance, if you fall off a ledge and stay five days in the hospital, you would receive a payment up to a certain limit for each day spent there, up to 365 days per accident.
-AAA accident insurance policies also offer a death benefit if you die due to an accident.

 AAA Life Insurance Company has a strong financial strength rating, receiving an A, or Excellent, rating from A.M.
 Best.
-In addition, the company's NAIC Complaint Ratio, which indicates the number of negative reviews it receives in proportion to its size, is quite good—AAA's complaint ratio was just 0.15 as compared to the national median of 1.00.
+In addition, the company's NAIC Complaint Index, which shows the number of negative reviews it gets in proportion to its size, is quite good.
+AAA's Complaint Index was just 0.15, compared to the national median of 1.00.

 Payments for AAA life insurance can be made via check, credit card or transfer from a checking or savings account.
-You can either make payments one-off, online, through mail, or over the phone, or set up monthly recurring payments by logging to AAA's payment center.
-In addition to paying your bill, you can also change some AAA policy information online, such as your current address, and access additional forms related to updating your coverage.
+You can make payments one-off, online, by mail or over the phone, or set up monthly recurring payments by logging into AAA's payment center.
+In addition to paying your bill, you can also change some AAA policy info online, such as your current address, and access forms related to updating your coverage.